wpengine/hwptoolkit/docs/plugins/wpgraphql-logging/how-to/event-pub-sub/index.md

 ---
-title: How To Guide: Event Pub/Sub System
+title: How To Guide - Event Pub/Sub System
 description: Learn how to use the WPGraphQL Logging plugin's event pub/sub system to subscribe, transform, and emit events.
 ---